gajanan-choudhary/gajanan-choudhary.github.io/_posts/2020-05-18-masters-in-US-with-3-year-degree.md

 above.
 While he was still a student at IGNOU, he applied to a total of 5 master's programs at 3 universities.
 He was offered admission to all the three universities, two of which were in the top 50 list.
 He is now living his happily-ever-after in the US, pursuing a master's.
-He obtained funding as a Teaching Assistant (TA) after he arrived, so his education is now almost free, his health insurance is covered for, and he gets paid a monthly salary the covers his living expenses.
-Final word of advice: once you arrive in the US, fight tooth and nail for obtaining a TA position.
-Go to every professor and every department at your university looking for a paid TA or research assistant (RA) position that covers your insurance and tuition.
+He obtained funding as a Teaching Assistant (TA) after he arrived, so his education is now almost free, his health insurance is covered for, and he gets paid a monthly salary that covers his living expenses.
+Final word of advice: once you arrive in the US, fight tooth and nail for obtaining a TA or a research assistant (RA) position.
+Go to every professor and every department at your university looking for a paid TA/RA position that covers your insurance and tuition.
 If those are not available, look for any and all possible on-campus jobs no matter how big or small.